Kpro11/Aqeous/README.md

 4. In Qt Creator, switch from "Debug" to "Release".
 This switch located in the bottom left, above the run, debug and build buttons

-5. Make sure to run qmake before running project again.
+5. Make sure to run qmake before running the project again.
 It can be found in the Qt Creator status bar at the top, under "Build", and then "Run qmake"

 Alternativly check this link: https://github.com/wang-bin/QtAV/wiki/Deploy-SDK-Without-Building-QtAV or build it yourself _The reason the release option has to be used, and a potential fix is discussed in pr #1 https://github.com/Kpro11/Aqeous/pull/1_